MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-security-with-defender-for-cloud.md

 Security recommendations are created when potential security vulnerabilities are identified.
 These recommendations guide you through the process of configuring the needed control.

-After you've [enabled Defender for Cloud for Azure Stack HCI](#enable-defender-for-cloud-for-azure-stack-hci), follow these steps to view security recommendations for your Azure Stack HCI system:
+After you've [enabled Defender for Cloud for Azure Stack HCI](#enable-defender-for-cloud-for-azure-stack-hci), follow these steps to view security recommendations on your Azure Stack HCI system:

 1. In the Azure portal, go to your Azure Stack HCI cluster resource page and select your cluster.